yollosun/microservices_devops/README.md

 - status (int) default "created"

 Services:
-1. Create a new transaction every minute.
+1. Create a new order every minute.
 1. Read all transactions from the database and check the deadline, if deadline is over change status to "overdue"

 Instructions: